Implications of tides for life on exoplanets: On the biological consequences of tides

 The molecular bases of circadian clocks have been thoroughly explored in modern times \citep{Dun99,YK01}, with a particular emphasis on the central and peripheral mammalian circadian clocks \citep{RW02,DSA,MGT12}; the primary clock in \emph{Mammalia} is located in the suprachiasmatic nuclei (SCN) that resides in the anterior hypothalamus.
 It has been argued that circadian clocks have originated independently at least in two instances \citep{BPCE,Ros09}.
 If this hypothesis proves to be correct, circadian clocks would constitute an example of evolutionary convergence \citep{Mor03}.
 Circadian clocks play an important role in several biological contexts \citep{NS17}, for e.g. endowing fitness advantage \citep{OA98,Mic03,Shar03}, maintaining metabolic homeostasis \citep{FL12,MRP13}, and regulating ecologically significant processes such as reproduction and migration in animals \citep{Morg04}.

 On Earth, the circadian clock of most mammals, and other organisms, is regulated by the light-dark cycle \citep{Pitt93,JES08,Al12}.
-However, we note that the circadian clock does exist even in mammals that are incapable of visual perception \citep{BDM} - for e.g. members of the genus \emph{Spalax} - and other factors like the temperature can also play in resetting the circadian clock \citep{Mro96,Dun99}.
+However, we note that the circadian clock does exist even in mammals that are incapable of visual perception \citep{BDM} - for e.g. members of the genus \emph{Spalax} - and other factors such as temperature can also play a role in resetting the circadian clock \citep{Mro96,Dun99}.
 When we turn our attention to synchronously rotating planets around M-dwarfs, we are confronted with an immediate difference, namely, the possible absence of the light-dark cycle.

 This raises an important question as to how the ``daily'' rhythms and biological clock can be regulated on generic exoplanets in the HZ of M- and K-dwarfs, where the tidal forces are expected to be stronger (see Sec. \ref{SSecOtherS} for further details).
-Here, we wish to reiterate that these planets need not have been tidally locked in the past, and may still be subject to librations in the current epoch.
+Here, we reiterate that these planets need not have been tidally locked in the past, and may still be subject to librations in the current epoch.
 Moreover, asynchronous rotation may arise due to a multitude of reasons including triaxial deformation \citep{ZL17}, semiliquid interiors \citep{Mak15} and the existence of a sufficiently massive atmosphere \citep{LWMM15}.
-We shall now explore the hypothesis that ocean tides might play a significant role in governing the biological clocks of aquatic and semi-aquatic species.
+Below, we explore the hypothesis that ocean tides might play a significant role in governing the biological clocks of aquatic and semi-aquatic species.

 Our proposal is motivated, and partly justified, by fairly extensive empirical evidence that has clearly demonstrated the role of the tidal cycle in regulating animal behavioral patterns on Earth \citep{Neu81,Gib92,Palm00,Bar05,WZ08,Tess11}.
 It seems likely that tidal clocks had an independent origin from their circadian counterparts, based on evidence from the crustacean \emph{Eurydice pulchra} \citep{Zha13}.
 We observe that the following phenomena have been observed to occur on a periodic basis: (i) variations in activity, especially in crabs belonging to the genera \emph{Uca} and \emph{Carcinus} respectively \citep{Palm73,LT07}, (ii) locomotion rhythms in aquatic animals, for e.g. in \emph{Limulus polyphemus} and \emph{Carcinus Maenas} \citep{Nay96,CKW}, (iii) egg-hatching and larval release activities \citep{Neu81,Thur04}, (iv) differences in oxygen consumption \citep{Palm95}, and (v) intertidal migration and selective tidal-stream transport in decapods and fishes \citep{Gib03}.
 In most of these cases, the rhythms recur over a period of $\tau_p/2$ or $\tau_p$, indicating that they are associated with semidiurnal (circatidal) or diurnal (circadian) tides respectively.